-Disorders are grouped in a variety of ways in this SOC to distinguish between maternal, fetal, and neonatal disorders, and to delineate disorders according to the timeline of pregnancy (e.g., labor, delivery, postpartum, etc.).
-Examples of this type are HLGT Maternal complications of labour and delivery and HLGT Postpartum and puerperal disorders.
-Others are classified at the HLGT level according to anatomy (e.g., HLGT Placental, amniotic and cavity disorders (excl haemorrhages)).
-Other HLGTs are classified to differentiate maternal and fetal disorders (e.g., HLGT Foetal complications and HLGT Maternal complications of pregnancy).
+- Disorders are grouped in a variety of ways in this SOC to distinguish between maternal, fetal, and neonatal disorders, and to delineate disorders according to the timeline of pregnancy (e.g., labor, delivery, postpartum, etc.) - Others are classified at the HLGT level according to anatomy

-This SOC includes terms that represent both normal and high-risk conditions related to pregnancy that are not complications or adverse events (e.g., PT Twin pregnancy or PT Elderly primigravida).
-These are classified in HLGT Pregnancy, labour, delivery and postpartum conditions.

-Abnormalities of fetal presentation, which could be considered both a maternal and fetal complication, have been classified under HLGT Foetal complications in HLT Foetal position and presentation abnormalities.

-HLGT Neonatal and perinatal conditions represents the only specific "pediatric" grouping within the terminology.
-Terms for other pediatric conditions are dispersed amid terms for adult conditions.

-Terms relating to fetal and neonatal issues are generally primarily linked to the site of manifestation SOC with a secondary link to this SOC.
-Terms involving fetal exposure to drugs and other substances (e.g., tobacco) have a primary link to SOC Injury, poisoning and procedural complications and a secondary link to SOC Pregnancy, puerperium and perinatal conditions.

-For terms related to "abortion," the following are points of note:

-- Both "spontaneous" and "not specified" abortions are single-axial terms linked to SOC Pregnancy, puerperium and perinatal conditions. - All "induced" forms of abortion are linked only to SOC Surgical and medical procedures. - Complications of induced abortion are primarily linked to HLT Induced abortion complications (under HLGT Procedural related injuries and complications NEC in SOC Injury, poisoning and procedural complications). - Complications of both "spontaneous" and "not specified" abortions are primarily linked to HLT Abortion related conditions and complications (under HLGT Abortions and stillbirth in SOC Pregnancy, puerperium and perinatal conditions).

-When searching for terms describing toxic exposures related to pregnancy, delivery, lactation and other circumstances potentially impacting the fetus or newborn, the user may need to consider selected PTs in certain HLTs in this SOC (including, but possibly not limited to, HLT Foetal conditions due to maternal conditions and HLT Newborn complications NEC) as well as various "exposure" concepts located in SOC Injury, poisoning and procedural complications (e.g., terms linked to HLGT Exposures, chemical injuries and poisoning).

-"Perineum" terms may be linked to several SOCs including SOC Reproductive system and breast disorders and SOC Pregnancy, puerperium and perinatal conditions.
-New "perineum" terms resulting from Change Requests are linked to their most appropriate classification on a case-by-case basis.
+- This SOC includes terms that represent both normal and high-risk conditions related to pregnancy that are not complications or adverse events - Abnormalities of fetal presentation, which could be considered both a maternal and fetal complication, are included - HLGT Neonatal and perinatal conditions represents the only specific "pediatric" grouping within the terminology.
+Terms for other pediatric conditions are dispersed amid terms for adult conditions. - Terms relating to fetal and neonatal issues are generally primarily linked to the site of manifestation SOC with a secondary link to this SOC - Terms involving fetal exposure to drugs and other substances (e.g., tobacco) have a primary link to SOC Injury, poisoning and procedural complications and a secondary link to SOC Pregnancy, puerperium and perinatal conditions - For terms related to "abortion," the following are points of note: - Both "spontaneous" and "not specified" abortions are single-axial terms linked to SOC Pregnancy, puerperium and perinatal conditions - All "induced" forms of abortion are linked only to SOC Surgical and medical procedures - Complications of induced abortion are primarily in SOC Injury, poisoning and procedural complications - Complications of both "spontaneous" and "not specified" abortions are primarily linked to SOC Pregnancy, puerperium and perinatal conditions - When searching for terms describing toxic exposures related to pregnancy, delivery, lactation and other circumstances potentially impacting the fetus or newborn, the user may need to consider selected PTs in certain HLTs in this SOC as well as various "exposure" concepts located in SOC Injury, poisoning and procedural complications - "Perineum" terms may be linked to several SOCs including SOC Reproductive system and breast disorders and SOC Pregnancy, puerperium and perinatal conditions

-Most "death" terms are linked primarily to SOC General disorders and administration site conditions.
-Fetal and maternal death terms are linked primarily to SOC Pregnancy, puerperium and perinatal conditions as they are considered a special population.

-However, PT Death neonatal is linked primarily to SOC General disorders and administration site conditions and secondarily to SOC Pregnancy, puerperium and perinatal conditions.
+- Fetal and maternal death terms are linked primarily to SOC Pregnancy, puerperium and perinatal conditions as they are considered a special population - However, PT Death neonatal is linked primarily to SOC General disorders and administration site conditions and secondarily to SOC Pregnancy, puerperium and perinatal conditions